 The bill amends the Tobacco Products Tax Act of 1993 to modernize the regulation and taxation of tobacco products, including nicotine and vapor products.
-It introduces new definitions such as "alternative nicotine product," "authorized consumable material," and "authorized vapor product," while also updating existing definitions for terms like "cigar," "cigarette," and "manufacturer."
-The bill enhances the regulatory framework by clarifying the roles of the Department of Treasury in administering and enforcing the tax, establishing licensing requirements for manufacturers, wholesalers, and retailers, and introducing penalties for violations.
-Additionally, it sets forth new record-keeping requirements and mandates compliance with federal regulations.
+It introduces new definitions such as "alternative nicotine product," "authorized consumable material," and "authorized vapor product," while updating existing definitions for terms like "cigar," "cigarette," and "manufacturer" to align with current industry practices.
+The bill also outlines the responsibilities of the Department of Treasury in administering and enforcing these regulations, including the appointment of special investigators as peace officers.
+Additionally, it establishes licensing requirements for various stakeholders in the tobacco industry, mandates record-keeping for vending machine operators, and emphasizes compliance inspections to enhance regulatory oversight.

 Statutes affected: